 Where they are now

 Todd and his wife, Morgan, currently reside in Manassas, VA, about 30 miles outside of Washington D.C. with their two children, James and Amelia.
 Despite the occasional bump in the road, James is healthy and thriving.
 He continues to have regular visits at MedStar Georgetown University Hospital where he received his transplant.
 He is always greeted with smiling nurses, doctors, and child life specialists who absolutely love seeing him.
 James still gets to see his donor, Auntie Elise, and the pair adore each other.
-Although James is only two, Todd can swear James knows just how special his Auntie Elise really is.
-James also recently became a big brother.
-His baby sister is 8 weeks old, and he is full of so much love for her!
+Although James is only three, Todd can swear James knows just how special his Auntie Elise really is.
+James' baby sister, Amelia, just celebrated her first birthday!
+James is full of so much love for her.
 Todd and Morgan believe it is partially because of the love he has received so far in his life – from both his family at home and his family at Georgetown.

 Child Life Coffee is dedicated to expanding Child Life Programs in hopes that every hospitalized child and family will receive the support they did.
 We are beginning this mission by serving the Child Life Program that started it all: MedStar Georgetown University Hospital.
 To learn more about Georgetown’s Child Life Program, click here.